rancher/helm-project-operator/docs/developing.md

 Dockerfile.dapper

 ## The file that contains the underlying actions that 'go generate' needs to execute on a call to it.
 Includes the logic for generating
-## controllers and updating the CRD packaged into the CRD chart
+## controllers and updating the crds.yaml under the crds/ directory
 generate.go

 ## The main entrypoint into Helm Project Operator; this serves as an example of how Helm Project Operator can be used.